 There are several steps that communities can take to minimize the impacts of snow disposal on public health and the environment.
 These steps will help communities avoid the costs of a contaminated water supply, degraded waterbodies, and flooding.
 Everything we do on the land has the potential to impact our water resources.
 Given the authority of local government over the use of the land, municipal officials and staff have a critically important role to play in protecting our water resources.

 The purpose of these guidelines is to help municipalities and businesses select, prepare, and maintain appropriate snow disposal sites before the snow begins to accumulate through the winter.
+Following these guidelines and obtaining the necessary approvals may also help municipalities in cases when seeking reimbursement for snow disposal costs from the Federal Emergency Management Agency is possible.

 These snow disposal guidelines address: (1) site selection; (2) site preparation and maintenance; and (3) emergency snow disposal.